top of page

 We are sad to see you go.
 Please inform your teacher.
 They will provide you with instructions for returning your materials.

 Question: I have a (sibling, cousin, friend) that lives with me who is doing the same project.
-Can they set a lure in the same yard/place as my lure?
+Can they set an egg cup in the same yard/place as my egg cup?

-Yes, more than one person can lure from the same address.
-For full credit, each person must use their unique agent number.
+Yes, more than one person can place an egg cup at the same address.
+Each person must use their unique agent number.

 Step 2 & 3 Anchor